guifi/guifi-cxoln/CXOLN.en_US.md

 >La xarxa, com a xarxa oberta, lliure i neutral té vocació inequívoca de ser una xarxa més de la gran xarxa de xarxes que és Internet i per aquest motiu guifi.net procura formar part activa dels organismes que formen Internet i, com a operador, procurar acords i mecanismes d'interconnexió eficients amb tots els altres operadors.
 Tanmateix, actualment a Internet, els altres operadors poden ser més restrictius i no tan oberts pel que fa a la interconnexió amb les seves xarxes, per exemple fent una explotació comercial de la interconnexió o del trànsit.
 Com que en aquests casos no és possible aplicar el [principi de reciprocitat](#7-principi-de-reciprocitat), el trànsit cap a l'internet d'aquests operadors es considera fora de l'àmbit dels [Comuns de la XOLN](#cxoln), i com a tal, respecte de la XOLN, n'esdevé un contingut.
 Per tant, aquesta mena d'interconnexió s'ofereix als participants com qualsevol altre servei dins de la xarxa, i típicament n'hi pot haver de dos tipus:

+`>>> work in progress <<<`

-The network, as neutral, free and open, has the unequivocal vocation to be another network of the big network of networks which is Internet.
+The network, as an open, free and neutral network has the unequivocal vocation to be one of the networks within the `big|huge?` network of networks which is the Internet.
 Thus, guifi.net wants to actively participate in the Internet organizations, and, as an operator, to establish interconnection agreements with the rest of the operators.
 Nonetheless, currently in the Internet, other operators may be more restrictive and less open in regard to the interconnection with their networks, doing, for instance, a commercial exploitation of the interconnection or the traffic.
-Because in these cases is not possible to apply the reciprocity principle, the Internet traffic towards these operators is considered to be out of the [CXOLN](#cxoln), and as such it must be considered as a content.
+Because in these cases is not possible to apply the [Principle of Reciprocity](#7-principle-of-reciprocity), the Internet traffic towards these operators is considered to be out of the [CXOLN](#cxoln), and as such it must be considered as a content.
 Thus, this type of interconnection is offered to the participants as any other service in the network, the most frequent ways are:

 >+ **a.** El que proporcionen els participants a partir de les connexions que puguin tenir amb altres operadors com a portes cap a Internet.